 Carpentry is a broad field that represents a diverse range of skills and crafts.
 Some journeymen become general carpenters (aka, rough carpenters), while others choose to specialize as joisters, roofers, or finish carpenters.
-No matter which area of carpentry you’re leaning towards, your career will almost certainly begin with an apprenticeship.
+No matter which area of carpentry you’re leaning toward, your career will almost certainly begin with an apprenticeship.

 What is a carpentry apprenticeship and how do you get one?
 In this post, we’ll answer all your questions about carpentry apprenticeships.

 A carpentry apprenticeship is a paid training program in which a novice worker spends time working alongside a journeyman carpenter, learning the skills he or she needs to succeed in the field.
 In other words, you get paid to learn how to read blueprints and building codes, comply with OSHA standards, fabricate wood frameworks, and install structures into buildings.